Independently researched and written by the Snow Magazine team, sponsored by the experts at Crystal Ski Holidays.

 There are exciting things in store, too, namely the unveiling of a new Main Lodge in 2023 (expect luxury lodging, fantastic restaurants and more clothing boutiques than you can shake a ski stick at) and the new Mammoth Lakes Community Recreation Center.
 Due to open in early 2022, this enormous leisure complex will have plenty of amenities to keep the kids entertained, including an Olympic-sized ice skating rink, tennis courts and children’s play areas.

-Mammoth is also known for its great value – children under four can ski for free (they’ll just need to pay a $25 processing lift pass processing fee at the start of their ski holiday) and the sheer size of the area covered by standard lift passes means you’re unlikely to run out of fresh terrain.
+Mammoth is also known for its great value – children under the age of four can ski for free (they’ll just need to pay a $25 processing lift pass processing fee at the start of their ski holiday) and the sheer size of the area covered by standard lift passes means you’re unlikely to run out of fresh terrain.
 Adrenaline junkies will be in heaven here- the resort has 11 parks, three half pipes and an Olympic-sized super pipe.

 Take a look at our full Mammoth Mountain ski resort guide for more info.